Julia Donaldson’s BBC animation The Snail and the Whale is a beautiful visual treat

-From the makers of Zog and The Gruffalo comes a brand new animation that’ll hold youngsters comfortable on Christmas Day
+From the makers of Zog and The Gruffalo comes a brand new animation that’ll hold children comfortable on Christmas Day

-Faithfully tailored from the award-winning youngsters’s image ebook written by Julia Donaldson and illustrated by Axel Scheffler, it takes us on a journey throughout the oceans blue with 30 minutes of beautiful animation – and charming narration from Diana Rigg.
-As for who our two important characters are, the clue is within the title: a younger sea snail (Sally Hawkins) with a craving for journey, and a humpback whale (Rob Brydon) who offers her a carry on his tail.
+Faithfully tailored from the award-winning youngsters’s image ebook written by Julia Donaldson and illustrated by Axel Scheffler, it takes us on a journey throughout the oceans blue with 30 minutes of attractive animation – and charming narration from Diana Rigg.
+As for who our two important characters are, the clue is within the title: a younger sea snail (Sally Hawkins) with a craving for journey, and a humpback whale (Rob Brydon) who provides her a elevate on his tail.

 - When is The Snail and the Whale on TV?